Henrik Wergeland: Marriage

-From Grønlia, Wergeland had to row across the fjord to a small inn at the Christiania quay.
+From his house in Grønlia, Wergeland had to row across the fjord to a small inn at the Christiania quay.
 Here, he met Amalie Sofie Bekkevold, then 19 years of age, daughter of the proprietor.
 Wergeland quickly fell in love, and proposed the same autumn.
 They got married on 27 April 1839 in the church of Eidsvoll, with Wergeland's father as priest.

 Although Amalie was working class, she was also charming, witty and intelligent, and soon won the hearts of her husband's family.
 Camilla Collett became her trusted friend throughout their lives.
 The marriage produced no children, but the couple adopted Olaf, an illegitimate son Wergeland had fathered in 1835, and Wergeland secured an education for the boy.
-Olaf Knutsen, as he was called, would later become the founder of the Norwegian School-gardening, and a prominent teacher.
+Olaf Knudsen, as he was called, would later become the founder of the Norwegian School-gardening, and a prominent teacher.

 Amalie became the inspiration for a new book of love poems; this book was filled with images of flowers, whereas his earlier love poems had been filled with images of stars.
 After Wergeland's death, she married the priest, Nils Andreas Biørn, who officiated at his funeral and was an old college friend of Wergeland.
 She had eight children by him.
 But at her death many years later, her eulogy was as follows: The widow of Wergeland has died at last, and she has inspired poems like no-one else in Norwegian literature.